Alberta introducing legislation to stabilize electricity rates, educate customers about RRO

 According to the Alberta Utilities Commission, the going rate for electricity is around 15 cents/kWh as of April 18.

-Last August, rates in Alberta reached record highs, with Edmonton RRO customers paying 32.5 cents per kilowatt hour and those in Calgary 31.9 cents per kilowatt hour.
+Last August, rates in Alberta reached record highs, with Edmonton regulated rate option (RRO) customers paying 32.5 cents per kilowatt hour and those in Calgary 31.9 cents per kilowatt hour.

 Before the province lifted the cap on regulated rates as a part of its Affordability Action Plan, the regulated rate had been capped at 13.5 cents/kWh.